 How to Care for Smooth Agave

-Whether you’ve recently planted an agave or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.
+Whether you’ve recently planted a smooth agave or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.

 How to Water